josiest/resume/README.md

 Timberline Studio Inc.

 April 2022 - November 2023
-- Contributed to design and implementation of tech systems for various mechanics of an rpg video game, such as item drops and quests
+- Contributed to design and implementation of tech systems in both C++ and Blueprint for various mechanics of an rpg video game, such as item drops and quests
 - Rapidly prototyped and iterated on important UI features such as menus, notifications and item information
 - Exercised skills in clear communication of goals, problems and research into potential solutions